peterbchi/peterbchi.github.io/content/publication/potter-2016-web/index.md

 - article-journal
 publication: '*Technology Innovations in Statistics Education*'

-abstract: This paper is the first ever peer-reviewed journal article to illustrate the usage of R Shiny applets in statistics courses, and demonstrated that they are much more easily customizable for most statistics educators, as compared to applets built under other platforms such as Java.
+abstract: This paper was the first ever peer-reviewed journal article to illustrate the usage of R Shiny applets in statistics courses, and demonstrated that they are much more easily customizable for most statistics educators, as compared to applets built under other platforms such as Java.
+Originally built by our Cal Poly team of three faculty and two undergraduate students, the applets are accessible at ([https://statistics.calpoly.edu/shiny](https://statistics.calpoly.edu/shiny))

 # Summary.
 An optional shortened abstract.
-summary: This paper is the first ever peer-reviewed journal article to illustrate the usage of R Shiny applets in statistics courses, and demonstrated that they are much more easily customizable for most statistics educators, as compared to applets built under other platforms such as Java.
+summary: This paper was the first ever peer-reviewed journal article to illustrate the usage of R Shiny applets in statistics courses, and demonstrated that they are much more easily customizable for most statistics educators, as compared to applets built under other platforms such as Java.
+Originally built by our Cal Poly team of three faculty and two undergraduate students, the applets are accessible at ([https://statistics.calpoly.edu/shiny](https://statistics.calpoly.edu/shiny))

 tags:
 - Statistics Education